 Key Qualitative Weakness of the company:

-- The outlets which are not placed in big malls are burning cash without any improvement in profits.
+- The outlets that are not placed in big malls are burning cash without any improvement in profits.

 - Corporate employees and corporate companies are the maximum customers.